 Several stylish villas, housing generously sized rooms and a couple of house-dimensioned accommodations, are a short walk from the main building.
 There are two “Half Villas.”
-Each includes its own (unheated) pool, three bathrooms, a living room, bedroom, outdoor Jacuzzi and double shower.
+Each includes its own (unheated) pool, three bathrooms, a living room, a bedroom, an outdoor Jacuzzi, and a double shower.

 If it’s winter and near sundown, you’ll want to call for the kindling of a fire on the roof deck, which will keep you warm as you reflect on this magical moment while the sun descends over the mountains and vineyards, and the sky turns into an inky canopy of stars.
 If this doesn’t impart peace and tranquility, nothing will.